"High Horse"

 Pick a Number, Any Number

-The 463rd song on my “Recollection Records: Music That’s Entered My Head Out of Nowhere” Spotify playlist?
+And the 492nd song on my “Recollection Records: Music That’s Entered My Head Out of Nowhere” Spotify playlist?

 Thanks for reading!